Sukhoi Su-17: Former operators

 Hungarian People's Republic: The Hungarian People's Army Air Force maintained 12 Su-22M3 and three Su-22UM3 aircraft from 1983.
 Two single seat and one training aircraft crashed.

-Hungary: Inherited from the Hungarian People's Republic.
-Withdrawn from service in 1997.
+Hungary: Aircraft were inherited from the Hungarian People's Republic.
+They were withdrawn from service in 1997.

 Ba'athist Iraq: The Iraqi Air Force received various Su-22 models, of which 40 were impounded by Iran after escaping the Gulf War air campaign in 1991.
-Some of the planes that survived the First Gulf War of 1991 were later scrapped following the 2003 invasion of Iraq.
+Some of the planes that survived the Gulf War of 1991 were later scrapped following the 2003 invasion of Iraq.